hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 // a value of -1 will disable this feature "lockout_limit" 4

-// if true, GET request such as node status calls (via proxy route) and a few
+// if true GET request such as node status calls (via proxy route) and a few
 // GET deployer calls (via deployer proxy route) will be cached
 // defaults true
 "proxy_cache_enabled": true,